rajiv2560/designpatternsandprinciples/SRP-Follow/READ_ME.txt

 	responsible for retrieving data or any other tasks.

 -	Class has single responsibility + Class has only one reason to change => Single Responsibility Principle.
 -	This means that every class or similar structure, in code should have only one job to do.
-Everything in that class should be related
+Everything in that class should be related to a single purpose.

 Implementation for SRP: